 At the option of the manufacturer, for CO2 emissions, in g/km an assigned run-in factor of 0.98 may be applied if the system odometer setting at the start of the CoP test is less than or equal to 80 km.
-If the assigned run-in factor for CO2 emissions is applied, no run-in factors shall be applied for criteria emissions and electric energy consumption.
+If the assigned run-in factor for CO2 emissions is applied, no run-in factors shall be applied for criteria emissions.

 For Level 1B:

-At the option of the manufacturer, for fuel efficiency, in km/l, an assigned run-in factor of 1.02 may be applied if the system odometer setting at the start of the CoP test is less than or equal to 80 km.
-If the assigned run-in factor for fuel efficiency is applied, no run-in factors shall be applied for electric energy consumption.
+At the option of the manufacturer, for fuel efficiency, in km/l, an assigned run-in factor of 1.02 may be applied if the system odometer setting at the start of the CoP test is less than or equal to 80 km..

-8.2.4.4.
-The run-in factor shall be applied to the CoP test result that is calculated according to Step 4c of Table A7/1 in Annex B7 or Step 4c in Table A8/5 of Annex B8.
+<Justifications> run-in factors of CO2/FE are independent from that of electric energy consumption

+8.2.4.4. (reserved)<Justifications> reference steps are insufficient and incorrect.
+All necessary process are described in Appendix 1.

 Appendix 1

+The procedure for Type 1 test and for determination of test results during CoP

+<Justification> focus on test procedure and how to derive the CoP test results in this appendix

-Type 1 test CoP verification for specific vehicle types
+1. Type 1 test procedure for verifying CoP

-1. Verifying CoP on the criteria emissions for pure ICE vehicles, NOVC-HEVs and OVC-HEVs
+Unless otherwise stated in this appendix, Type 1 test shall be performed according to Annex B6 or B8

 1.1.
 Each vehicle shall be tested on the chassis dynamometer set with the specific mass inertia setting and road load parameters of the individual vehicle.
 The chassis dynamometer shall be set to the target road load for the test vehicle according to the procedure specified in paragraph 7. of Annex B4.